Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Introduction

-Several challenges lie in developing ODR with multiple data sources and the limited outcome.
-Recall the sepsis example in the MIMIC-III and eICU data.
-First of all, the primary outcome of interest is limited and only recorded in the MIMIC-III data.
-Yet, an estimation based on the MIMIC-III data solely would be less efficient, since both the MIMIC-III data and the eICU data collected {common baseline covariates, the treatment, and intermediate outcomes} from ICU patients with sepsis disease.
-Consequently, the eICU data can be included as the auxiliary sample to gain efficiency.
-In addition, how to effectively integrate multiple data sources {from heterogeneous studies} for deriving ODR can be challenging.
-Note that the MIMIC-III and eICU data were collected from {different locations during different periods}.
+However, integrating multiple data sources {from heterogeneous studies} for deriving ODR can be particularly challenging.
+For instance, the MIMIC-III and eICU data were collected from {different locations during different periods}.
 These two samples show certain heterogeneity (see details in Section \ref{sec:5}) such as diverse probability distributions in baseline covariates, the treatment, and intermediate outcomes, and thus cannot be combined directly.
-To overcome these difficulties, in this work, we propose a new framework to handle heterogeneous studies and address the limited outcome simultaneously via a novel \underline{c}alibrated \underline{o}ptimal \underline{d}ecision m\underline{a}king (CODA) method.
-Motivated by the common data structures and similar data dependence in the MIMIC-III and the eICU data, CODA naturally utilizes the common intermediate outcomes in multiple data sources through a calibration technique \citep[see e.g., ][]{chen2000unified,wu2001model,chen2002cox,cao2009improving,lumley2011connections}, to improve the treatment decision rule by borrowing information from auxiliary samples.
+In this work, we propose a new framework to handle heterogeneous samples and address the limited outcome simultaneously via a novel {c}alibrated {o}ptimal {d}ecision m{a}king method, namely CODA.
+Motivated by the common data structures and similar data dependences in the MIMIC-III and eICU data, CODA naturally utilizes the common intermediate outcomes in multiple data sources via a calibration technique \citep{chen2000unified,chen2002cox,cao2009improving,lumley2011connections}, to improve the performance of the treatment decision rule by borrowing information from auxiliary samples.